krushna06/The-Smartest-AI-Nutrition-Assistant/README.md

   * “What happens if I skip this meal?”

 * **Edge-capable Architecture**
-  Designed for on-device inference without cloud APIs
+  Designed for on-device inference using **Ollama with Mistral** and no reliance on cloud APIs

 ---